mahfuz225bd/react_practice/README.md

 # About the Project

-There are some components created \w [React.js](https://reactjs.org/).
-Their demo is shown on several pages.
-By clicking on the links, located at the navigation bar, navigate the pages.
+There are some components created \w [React.js](https://reactjs.org/), for practicing myself.

 ## Created Components